 Participation in an industry cohort entails a commitment to these elements:

-Tuition is $95 and includes all materials, retreat costs, and operational expenses.
+Tuition is TBD and will include all materials, retreat costs, and operational expenses.

 Note: the following is an application to short-term, industry-specific cohorts, NOT to the nine-month Boston Fellows program.

 If you experience technical problems completing the following form, please email firstname.lastname@example.org.

 1) Answer the following short-answer questions elsewhere, then copy and paste them to this form.
 (The form does not allow you to save your work and return later.)

 2) Fill out this brief survey.

 3) Email the address of your detailed Linkedin profile, and a recent headshot of yourself if you do not have one in your profile, to email@example.com, subject "Applicant'sName_STEM".
 (Attach the photo, rather than inserting it in the body of the email.)
 If you do not yet have a LinkedIn profile, we recommend creating one.
 LinkedIn gives you a platform to express your values, skills, and experience while also connecting you to other people in your field and the other program participants.
 Clarifying your vision for work and meeting others involved in healthcare are both important aspects of the cohort, and this tool helps.